Mike-Bou/monero-wallet-gui-aarch64-AppleSilicon/README.md

 The monero-gui.dmg has the monero-wallet.app (and other tools) in build/release/bin/ i found that double clicking on the dmg opened the monero wallet gui.

 My Server is usually availiable 24/7.
 Its solar powered, so occasionally OUT late at night, or for maintainance.
-It is a dynamic IP Address, on Fiber 200mbs.
+It is a dynamic IP Address, on Fiber 200mbs; hence why no SSL Cert.
 Occasionally the IP Number is changed.
 Hosted in Philippines.